-The deal will see the two companies co-develop test cases, frameworks and standards, paving the path for quantum-safe communications
+The deal will see the two companies co-develop test cases, validation standards, and deployment frameworks, laying the foundation for quantum-safe communications

 Viavi inks deal with QNu Labs: Viavi Solutions and India-based QNu Labs are collaborating to deepen push for quantum security.